May 1, 2026, General news

 Energy efficiency delivers results

-In 2025, Hydro-Québec’s energy efficiency and demand response programs offering grants delivered approximately 1.8 TWh in energy savings (92% above forecast) and 346 MW in capacity savings (43% above forecast).
+In 2025, Hydro-Québec’s energy efficiency and demand response programs offering grants delivered approximately 1.8 TWh in energy savings (92% above forecast).

 Savings from the residential sector (approximately 0.4 TWh) are mainly attributable to the LogisVert Efficient Homes Program, which provides a range of measures for Québec customers and has been widely adopted since its launch in January 2024.
 The program’s strong performance is largely driven by efficient heat pumps.